ksharlandjiev/apache-airflow-tools/plugins/user_creation_interceptor/README.md

 airflow plugins | grep user_creation_interceptor
 ```

-**That's it!** The plugin is now active and will automatically sanitize usernames.
+The plugin is now active and will execute your custom logic on user creation.